Scherso/BetterHurtCam/README.md

 # Hurt Animation Remover

 A mod which allows the user to adjust Minecraft's hurt animation with a number value.

+Credit to [boom](https://github.com/boomboompower) for the original mod, HurtAnimationRemover.

 ## This mod's usage on Hypixel